Body

 • developing strategies to attract third party funding.

 Furthermore, submitted proposals may be included in the PACESETTERS Real World Laboratories in Genalguacil, Galway and Nowa Huta for testing, referencing and further development.
-They can also be presented in panels and poster sessions at the Creative Transformation Summit in September 2025.
+They can also be presented in panels and poster sessions at the Creative Transformation Summit in November 2025.

 What happens to the information?